 Animal Bites and Attacks

-The City of Greater Sudbury Animal Care and Control By-law does not permit pet owners to allow or direct a dog to attack, threaten, chase or harass other people or animals.
+Under the City of Greater Sudbury Animal Care and Control By-law (PDF, 1.47 MB) you are not allowed to permit your dog to attack, threaten, chase or harass other people or animals.

 Businesses using guard dogs must post warning signs which include a contact number for both the owner of the dog and the owner of the premises.

-If someone is bitten or severely scratched by a dog or a cat, it is important to consult a physician immediately and to notify the Sudbury & District Health Unit at 705-522-9200.
+If you are bitten or severely scratched by a dog or a cat, consult a physician immediately and notify Public Health Sudbury & Districts at 705-522-9200.

-When investigating a complaint, Greater Sudbury By-law Compliance and Enforcement Services will consider:
+When investigating a complaint, By-law Compliance and Enforcement Services will consider:

 - The severity of the bite or attack and any resulting injuries